What is Website Optimization for SEO? Strategies and Goals

 What is website optimization?

-Website optimization is the practice of implementing various controlled tactics to improve a website’s ability to drive their business goals.
-In order to improve the performance, online businesses use A/B testing to experiment with different page forms to understand which differences and changes result in better conversions.
+In order to improve the performance, online businesses use A/B testing to experiment with different page forms to understand which changes result in better conversions.

-Additionally, website optimization for search engines can help a website be as accessible to users and search engine friendly as possible.
+Additionally, site optimization can help a website be accessible to users and become search engine friendly.
 This means that it should be designed to load quickly, provide helpful information and be easy to navigate.
 There are a few things you can do to improve your website’s accessibility and search engine optimization (SEO):

 • Make sure your site is well organized and easy to understand